-If a student arrives at school after registration for any reason, then they must report to the reception, explain the reason for the lateness and sign in.
+If a student arrives at school after 9am for any reason, then they must report to Reception, explain the reason for the lateness and sign in.
 This will be recorded on a page in the logbook for our records.
 Frequent lateness is viewed with the same seriousness as poor attendance and students will receive detentions for frequent lateness.
 Our Punctuality Strategy can be found here.

-If a student needs to leave the school during the day, for whatever reason, then they must sign out at the reception.
-Students will only be able to do this if a note has been put in their log book by the parent.
+If a student needs to leave the school during the day, for whatever reason, they must sign out at Reception.
+Students will only be able to do this if a note has been made in their logbook, signed by the parent.

-What should I do when my son/daughter is absent?
+What should I do when my child is absent?

-- Please inform the school preferably via the Parent Gateway on the first day of absence, no later than 10am.
+- Please inform the school preferably via the Parent Gateway on every day of absence, no later than 10am.
 If you do not have access to this, please telephone the school absence line on 01202 495778.

 - If you know in advance that your child needs to be absent (e.g. for a medical or dental appointment) then please do let us know via the Parent Gateway or absence line.

-- If you have been unable to contact the school to explain your child’s absence, then please write a note in their log book and ask your child should to show this to his/her form tutor on their return.
+- If the unlikely event that you have been unable to contact the school to explain your child’s absence, then please write a note in their logbook and ask your child to show this to his/her form tutor on their return.